-Road Points Race:
+Road Points Race

 The first road event of the year is run by College Sports and is held at Pukekohe Park raceway.
 This is an individual race, where the finishers are allocated points based on their finish on different laps.
+Full details will be published in TeamApp.

-Road Team Time Trial series:
+Road Team Time Trial series

 This series comprises 6 races, all run by College Sports and held at Pukekohe Park.
 These are spaced across the season.
 The format is a Team Time Trial with teams of between 3 and 5 riders.
-The time for the team is based on the 3rd rider's time, so team work is required.
+The time for the team is based on the 3rd rider's time, so teamwork is required.
 Riding a TTT is technical and we teach the boys how to ride in formation during the Learn to Ride and training rides.
+Full details will be published in TeamApp.

-North Island Road Cycling Championship:
+North Island Road Cycling Championship

 Held annually in Cambridge and run by Cycling New Zealand.
 This event is two days long and is held on the first weekend of the July school holidays.
 There is a Team Time Trial, a Road Race and a Criterium.
+Full details will be published in TeamApp.